Nedim444/akvelon_python_tt_1_Nedim_pleho/README.md

 7. Define path from all function in urls.py file.
 8. Create forms.py file in app and make class forms for our entity.
 We will use that forms class for performin function form view.
 9. On the end of first task, we need define templates.
 That templates will use html language.
+10. I create just one template for add transaction like example applying this function.

 Second task
 Implement function which will return n'th number of Fibonaci sequence.
 1. Read about Fibonaci sequence